-Have you ever wondered what kind of shoes your child will wear when they start to learn walking?
+Have you ever wondered what kind of shoes your child will wear when they start to learn to walk?
 The most precious asset of any woman’s life is her child, and she would like to bring the best and most comfortable things for them.
 Among such things, shoes are the most important.
 A mother should know about the size of their kids’ feet and the shoe size they should buy.
 Finding perfectly fitted, comfortable shoes for children is challenging.
 Here’s your guide to learning everything about kids’ shoe sizes.

 The very first thing you need to know is your kids’ shoe size.
-Measure your child’s feet at home with our step by step guide and then compare the measurements with the size charts given below to determine your child’s shoe size.
+Measure your child’s feet at home with our step-by-step guide and then compare the measurements with the size charts given below to determine your child’s shoe size.
 If you are traveling internationally or living abroad, you can compare US size with EU, UK, or other sizing systems, easily and quickly.

 - New Born Baby Chart

 - Toddler Chart